Table of Contents

 10. FEES AND OTHER CHARGES

-The types of fees or charges that you may incur depend on the service plan you are on and the service or feature used.
-LifeLine plans are free for the allotted number of plan minutes and don't incur fees or charges for use as intended.
+The types of fees or charges that you may incur depend on your service plan and the services or features used.
+LifeLine plans are free for the allotted number of plan minutes and do not incur fees or charges for use as intended.
 Although most operator services are blocked on our prepaid plans, you will be responsible for any charges that are incurred from such services.
 Since all services are prepaid, you will be required to pay in advance of receiving additional services or products such as additional minutes or a replacement handset.

 11. LIMITATIONS OF SERVICE AND EQUIPMENT